videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-policy-versioning-automation/readme.md

 :heavy_check_mark: Get audit logs for CRUD operation on conditional access policies.<br />
 :heavy_check_mark: Add a condition that checks if any CRUD operations were returned.<br />
 :heavy_check_mark: Add a switch statement that checks whether the conditional access policy was added, updated or deleted.<br />
-:heavy_check_mark: Add a check to find if the newly created conditional access policy has already been backed up.<br />
+:heavy_check_mark: Add a check to find if the newly created conditional access policy has already been version enabled.<br />
-:heavy_check_mark: Backup the newly created conditional access policy in Onedrive. <br />
+:heavy_check_mark: Initialize versioning of newly created conditional access policy in Onedrive. <br />
-:heavy_check_mark: Update the backup file in Onedrive. <br />
+:heavy_check_mark: Update the policy file to new version. <br />

 When you're done, your logic app looks like this workflow at a high level: